Swedish title: Svenska som främmande språk: Nybörjarkurs 1

 The Centre for Languages and Literature is offering all international students the opportunity to learn some Swedish.
 The course runs with halftime course load.

-The course Swedish for Students with a Foreign Background: Level 1 (7.5 credits) is designed for those who are interested in acquiring and developing a Swedish language skill and are interested in taking a language course with a rapid progression.
+The course Swedish as a Foreign Language: Beginner's course 1 (7.5 credits) is designed for those who are interested in acquiring and developing Swedish language skills and are interested in taking a language course with a rapid progression.

 By the end of the course you will be able to: